What is ggscout?

 Here is the standard scenario:

-- Once a secret incident is prioritized, you can insert the secret within your Secret Manager
+- Once a secret incident is prioritized, you can insert the secret within your Secrets Manager

 - Your developers fix their code by properly invoking the secret from the right path provided in the Secret Incident detail